49 Washington Place

 During December of 2019 I attended a holiday afternoon tea at the Ballantine House, the historic home attached to the museum.
 The Ballantine’s were one of the oldest families in Newark, NJ and were once major brewers in the city.
 They were considered High Society in Newark and the home, and its renovation reflect that.

 A new tradition was started this year with a Holiday Afternoon Tea and tour of the mansion.
 The caterer did a nice job with the food and their was plenty of it.
 We had finger sandwiches, various scones and pastries and different varieties of teas.

-The Ballatine House set for Christmas lunch
+The Ballantine House set for Christmas lunch

-After the tea, we had a tour of the house and a talk about how the Ballentine’s and their crowd celebrated the holidays.
+After the tea, we had a tour of the house and a talk about how the Ballantine’s and their crowd celebrated the holidays.
 They would be an open house for the neighbors during the holidays and then on Christmas day were church services in the morning and then a lunch afterwards with the family.

-Balantine House set for the neighborhood open house
+Ballantine House set for the neighborhood open house

 Another nice event is the Members Mornings of specialty tours of the galleries on a Sunday morning and a light breakfast afterwards.
-These are really nice and you get a more indepth view of the galleries with the docents.
+These are really nice, and you get a more in-depth view of the galleries with the docents.
 This is where I highly recommend membership.

 On my most recent trip to the museum, I attended the opening of the new ‘Norman Bluhm Metamorphosis’ exhibition on February 11th, 2020.

 Norman Bluhm: Metamorphosis celebrates six decades of painting by post-war American artist Norman Bluhm (1920-1999), who combined action painting with a lavish sense of color and formal experimentation on a grand scale.